What is EMDR Therapy?

 EMDR Therapy Process

-A EMDR therapy session involves entering a calm space with a therapist.
-The therapist will ask you to focus on one memory you have previously agreed on to process.
+An EMDR therapy session involves entering a calm space with a therapist.
+The therapist will ask you to focus on one memory you have previously agreed to process.
 Then the therapist will have you track their hand with your eyes while the rest of your body stays still.
-There isn’t much talking, and all the processing happens inside your own head.
+There isn’t much talking, and all the processing happens inside your head.
 Many of our clients have had transformative experiences during EMDR sessions.
 They report:

 - Less anxiety related to the traumatic event